L6/40 tank: Combat use

 L6/40 light tanks were used by the Italians in the Balkans Campaign, in the war against the Soviet Union, in the latter stages of the North African campaign, and in the defence of Sicily and Italy.

 The L6/40 was the main tank employed by the Italian forces fighting on the Eastern Front.
 The L6 fought alongside the L6/40-based Semovente 47/32 self-propelled gun.

 Although a good light tank for its size and an improvement over the tankettes that were common within the Italian army, it was already obsolete by the time of its introduction.
 The low silhouette of the vehicle (somewhat taller than the average man) made it useful for reconnaissance, and its armament was effective against any light vehicles it might encounter.
 However, due to a lack of a suitable medium tank, it was often employed in a combat role for which it was unsuited.

 The L6 was also used by the German Army.
 In 1943, 26 Italian L6s were captured and used by the Hrvatsko domobranstvo of the Independent State of Croatia.

 The L6/40 was used postwar by the Polizia di Stato until it was phased out during the early 1950s.

 Surviving examples

 Three L6/40s survive: one is kept in Legnano near the "Cadorna" barracks, one is in the inventory of the Kubinka Tank Museum, and another is preserved in the Arms Museum in the castle of Gjirokastër in Albania.

+The hull of an L/40 used in Operation Rösselsprung, is displayed as a war memorial in Drvar Bosnia Herzegovina.